Read to Succeed

 Section D: Supporting Literacy at Home

-Parents are made aware of ways to support their student’s literacy growth through our monthly newsletters provided by our Reading Coaches which offers a plethora of resources and activities families can engage in to practice literacy skills together outside of school.
-Additionally, throughout the school year we host Literacy Night, Curriculum Night, Open House, Read to Succeed Information Sessions (3rd grade families), Book Fair, Afterschool club, family book study, and PTO/SIC/Title One Meetings which provide information about our school’s academic performance and offers literacy incentives such as board games and books through our At Risk and Title 1 funds..
+Parents are made aware of ways to support their students’ literacy growth through our monthly newsletters provided by our Reading Coaches, which offers a plethora of resources and activities families can engage in to practice literacy skills together outside of school.
+Additionally, throughout the school year we host Literacy Night, Literacy Cafe, Math Night, Open House, Read to Succeed Information Sessions (3rd grade families), Book Fair, family book study, and PTO/SIC/Title One Meetings.
+First through fifth grade students who are in our 21st Century Program engage in family activities that provide ways for them to engage in reading and writing activities at home.
 Families are encouraged to participate in and attend these events in order to further support their student’s literacy progress.
 Parent-teacher conferences are also held at various points throughout the school year where parents are made aware of their student’s literacy progress in relation to grade level literacy expectations.
-Our parent educator works closely with our families and provides resources to support the whole child
+Our parent educator works closely with our families and provides resources to support the whole child.

 Document how the school provides for progress monitoring of reading achievement and growth at the school level with decisions about intervention based on all available data to ensure grade-level proficiency in reading. :